AlexanderSix/cuhackit-laravel/README.md

 3. Next, we need to configure the shared folders.
 This will allow us to write code on our own personal machines, but *RUN* the code on the Homestead VM.
 That way, we are all running our code on the same "machine", which makes debugging a lot simpler, and prevents the "it works on my machine" problem.
 Make the following adjustments in your `Homestead.yaml` file:

 ```
+/* MAKE SURE THE ALIGNMENT IN YOUR YAML FILES LOOKS EXACTLY
+LIKE THE SPACING BELOW */

 folders:
 	- map: ~/directory/from/step/2/cuhackit-laravel/app
 	  to: /home/vagrant/code/cuhackit-laravel
 ```

+**NOTE:** REMEMBER TO CHANGE `directory/from/step/2` to the directory where you cloned the cuahckit-laravel repository

 4. Now that we've told Homestead where to find our files, we need to tell it how to serve our files to our web browser so we can actually see our progress.
 Luckily for us, Homestead comes bundled with Nginx (https://www.nginx.com), so we only have to make a few changes to our `Homestead.yaml` to see our web app live in our browser:

 ```
+/* MAKE SURE THE ALIGNMENT IN YOUR YAML FILES LOOKS EXACTLY
+LIKE THE SPACING BELOW */

 sites:
 	- map: cuhackit.localhost
 	  to: /home/vagrant/code/cuhackit-laravel/public